beeware/beeware-tutorial/docs/en/tutorial/tutorial-3.md

 ```

 The `dist` folder will contain a file named `Hello World-0.0.1.dmg`.
 If
-you locate this file in the Finder, and double click on its icon, you'll
+you locate this file in the Finder, and double-click on its icon, you'll
 mount the DMG, giving you a copy of the Hello World app, and a link to
 your Applications folder for easy installation.
 Drag the app file into
 Applications, and you've installed your application.
 Send the DMG file